pratikjagrut/go-tutorial/02_variables_datatypes_constants/README.md

 ```
 The constants on the LHS of the declaration are named constants and the literal values on the RHS are unnamed constants.

-Typed constants don’t use the same type system as variables, they've  have their own implementation for representing the values that we associate with them.
+Typed constants don’t use the same type system as variables, they've their own implementation for representing the values that we associate with them.

-In case of typed constant, the declared type is used to associate the type’s precision limitations or kind of constant.
+In the case of typed constant, the declared type is used to associate the type’s precision limitations or kind of constant.

-In case of untyped constant, literal value will determine what kind.type the constant takes
+In the case of untyped constant, the literal value will determine what kind/type the constant takes

-Every GO compiler has flexibility to implement constant as they wish, within the mandatory set of [requirements](http://golang.org/ref/spec#Constants).
+Every GO compiler has the flexibility to implement constant as they wish, within the mandatory set of [requirements](http://golang.org/ref/spec#Constants).

 ***You can refer main.go file for examples***